-Rice University grants staff members who are eligible for benefits an amount of paid time off (also known as PTO or benefit time) during which an employee may be absent for any reason, including vacation, personal business, illness, or religious holidays.
-The university encourages employees regularly to use their PTO in order to increase productivity, job satisfaction, work-life balance and overall retention.
+Rice University grants staff members who are eligible for benefits an amount of paid time off (PTO) during which an employee may be absent for any reason, including vacation, personal business, illness, or religious holidays.
+The university encourages employees to use their PTO regularly in order to increase productivity, job satisfaction, work-life balance and overall retention.

-The use of paid time off must be scheduled in advance with supervisors, who approve requests according to departmental workload and available staffing levels.
+The use of PTO must be scheduled in advance with supervisors, who approve requests according to departmental workload and available staffing levels.
 In the event of sudden illness or emergency when there is no opportunity for advance scheduling, the employee's supervisor should be notified as soon as possible and preferably before the normal time that the employee would begin work.

-Part-time benefits-eligible employees accumulate paid time off according to the percentage of a full year they regularly work.
-For example, a non-exempt person who works 20 hours a week all year (50 percent of full time) would accumulate 84 hours a year if he or she had worked at Rice for more than five years but less than ten years.
-An exempt person who works 20 hours a week all year (50 percent of full time) would accumulate 10.5 days if he or she had worked at Rice less than ten years.
+Part-time benefits-eligible employees accumulate PTO according to the percentage of a full year they regularly work.
+For example, a non-exempt person who works 20 hours a week all year (50 percent of full time) would accumulate 84 hours a year if they had worked at Rice for more than five years but less than ten years.
+An exempt person who works 20 hours a week all year (50 percent of full time) would accumulate 10.5 days if they had worked at Rice less than ten years.

-Supervisors are responsible for approving and monitoring the appropriate use of paid time off.
+Supervisors are responsible for approving and monitoring the appropriate use of PTO.

 Human Resources is responsible for keeping records of time used, and periodically reviewing the administration of this benefit.

-In order to accumulate paid time off for any given pay cycle, the employee must work or be on paid time off (other than short term disability leave or Workers Compensation) at some point during that pay cycle (semi-monthly for exempt staff, bi-weekly for non-exempt staff).
+In order to accumulate paid time off for any given pay cycle, the employee must work or be on PTO (other than short term disability leave or Workers Compensation) at some point during that pay cycle (semi-monthly for exempt staff, bi-weekly for non-exempt staff).

-On a staff member's anniversary of employment, he or she may carry forward a maximum of one year's accumulated paid time off.
-He or she then begins accumulating additional days or hours of paid time off.
+On a staff member's anniversary of employment, they may carry forward a maximum of one year's accumulated PTO.
+They then begin accumulating additional days or hours of PTO.

-Postdoctoral research associates (postdocs), regardless of their length of service, accumulate paid time off at the same rate as other exempt staff members with less than 10 years of service.
-The postdoc must exhaust all paid time off prior to the end date of the appointment specified in the current appointment letter.
-If a postdoctoral research associate's current appointment letter specifies a term beyond one year, the postdoc may carry forward a maximum of one year's accumulated paid time off, with the understanding that all paid time off must be used by the end date of his or her current appointment; any extensions, renewals, or subsequent appointments reset the amount of accumulated paid time off to zero.
+Postdoctoral research associates (postdocs), regardless of their length of service, accumulate PTO at the same rate as other exempt staff members with less than 10 years of service.
+The postdoc must exhaust all PTO prior to the end date of the appointment specified in the current appointment letter.
+If a postdoctoral research associate's current appointment letter specifies a term beyond one year, the postdoc may carry forward a maximum of one year's accumulated PTO, with the understanding that all PTO must be used by the end date of their current appointment; any extensions, renewals, or subsequent appointments reset the amount of accumulated PTO to zero.

 B. Pay Cycle Accrual

-The schedule of paid time off accumulation for full-time employees is as follows:
+The schedule of PTO accumulation for full-time employees is as follows:

 C. Coordination with Short-Term Disability Program

-In the case of major illness or injury (not work related), the elimination period (first five days of leave) is covered with available paid time off, or a combination of paid time off and unpaid leave.
-If the individual does not have any paid time off available, the first five days will be unpaid.
+In the case of major illness or injury (not work related), the elimination period (first five days of leave) is covered with available PTO, or a combination of PTO and unpaid leave.
+If the individual does not have any PTO available, the first five days will be unpaid.
 Thereafter, short-term disability coverage, if available, may be used according to the provisions of that program (see Policy No. 423).
-If a holiday or recess occurs during the first five days, it is counted as paid time off and not as holiday or recess pay.
-Staff members do not get extra holiday or recess time for missed holidays or recess time while on leave (even if using paid time off during the elimination period).
-Staff cannot use paid time off to supplement their pay while on short-term disability pay.
+If a holiday or recess occurs during the first five days, it is counted as PTO and not as holiday or recess pay.
+Staff members do not get extra holiday or recess time for missed holidays or recess time while on leave (even if using PTO during the elimination period).
+Staff cannot use PTO to supplement their pay while on short-term disability pay.

 E. Policy Implementation

 This policy is effective immediately.
-Staff members who had 20 or more years of service on January 1, 1993, or were in the 20th year of Rice employment on that date, are entitled to an accumulation rate of 31 paid time off days each year; and upon termination of employment, these staff members may receive a maximum payout of 31 days of unused paid time off.
+Staff members who had 20 or more years of service on January 1, 1993, or were in the 20th year of Rice employment on that date, are entitled to an accumulation rate of 31 PTO days each year; and upon termination of employment, these staff members may receive a maximum payout of 31 days of unused PTO.

 Rice University Policy 403, Benefits Eligibility